MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-When you configure this setting and publish the policy for users, the custom permissions options from the following locations becomes unavailable for users to select:
+When you configure this setting and publish the policy for users, the custom permissions options from the following locations become unavailable for users to select:

 - In Office applications: **Home** tab > **Protection** group > **Protect** > **Custom Permissions**